-All new graduate assistants will be added to the online BbLearn course prior to the beginning of the Fall semester.
+All new graduate assistants will be required to attend the in-person institute prior to the start of the Fall semester on Aug.
+19, from 8:30 a.m. to 4:30 p.m in AgSci 106.
 In the meantime, we encourage all graduate assistants to read the Graduate Assistant Handbook as it contains important information on policies and tips as well as an abundance of campus resources.

 Grad Assistants can also get a jump start on the Institute by following this guide for "Your First 30 Days: A Checklist for New Student and Temporary Employees".

 Unfamiliar with campus?
 Check out the Interactive Campus Map.